eamelink/sbt-purescript/README.md

   * Put your PureScript files (with extension `purs` into `app/assets`)
   * Run Play
   * Observe the JS file on `http://localhost:9000/main.js`

+There is also a `psci` command that will run the purescript interpreter, with your sources loaded.

 ## Options